-We always appreciate to hear how Delta Kits customers are using their windshield repair business to help others.
-You’ve heard of the Tasmanian Devil but we think Graham Hickmott of Tasmania, Australia is more of an angel.
+We always appreciate hearing how Delta Kits customers are using their windshield repair business to help others.
+You’ve heard of the Tasmanian Devil, but we think Graham Hickmott of Tasmania, Australia is more of an angel.
 Graham recently shared with us how he got involved with a local fundraiser to help a young woman who is bravely battling terminal cancer.

 Hickmott says he has been involved with several charities over the years, using his artwork to raise funds, inspired by his own personal story of loss, “My partner lost her daughter to cancer when she was just 30 years old, about five years ago,” says Hickmott.
 “I will now use this extra skill I have learned (and am still learning) as another addition towards further charity work in the future.”

 Hickmott knew he could help make Arney’s dream come true while getting the word out on his new windshield repair business.
 He decided not to use a “use by” date on the repair coupons, so those who bid on them could use the prize at their convenience and possibly gift to a family member or friend.